Purchasing Credit Card Policy:

 NO PERSONAL EXPESNES ARE TO BE CHARGED TO THE PURCHASING CARD.

-Receipts: It is the Cardholder’s responsibility to obtain transaction receipts from the merchant or vendor each time the Purchasing Card is used.
+It is the Cardholder’s responsibility to obtain transaction receipts from the merchant or vendor each time the Purchasing Card is used.
 These receipts must show the sales tax charged as a separate line item.
 Each month, the Cardholder will receive an activity report.
-Individual transaction receipts are to be attached to this Monthly Activity Report and submitted to Accounts Payable no later than the 20th for payment.
+Individual transaction receipts are to be attached to this monthly activity report and submitted to Accounts Payable no later than the 20th for payment.